borkshop/js/stream.md

     - change if using update and component opted in to tracking
   - NOTE: `spinup` to `World.registerCompenent` is a capacity hint, ala `pool.targetSize`; pool then reclaims after `2*targetSize`
-  - NOTE: system update doing a `for each entity, process and consume/remove (one of) its qualifiying components seems inefficient; ideally could be more like:
+  - NOTE: system update doing a "for each entity, process and consume/remove (one of) its qualifiying components" seems inefficient; ideally could be more like:

     ```javascript